New York Trust Company: 20th century

-In 1904, the New York Security and Trust Company merged with the Continental Trust Company (which had been organized in 1890) under the New York Security and Trust name, but occupied the offices of Continental Trust in the Blair & Co.
+In 1904, the New York Security and Trust Company merged with the Continental Trust Company (which had been organized in 1890) under the New York Security and Trust name but occupied the offices of Continental Trust in the Blair & Co.
 Building on Broad Street.
-The new firm had capital of $3,000,000.
+The new firm had $3,000,000 in capital.
 Fairchild became chairman of the board of trustees, and the president of Continental, Otto T. Bannard, became president of the new entity, which was renamed the New York Trust Company the following year, effective March 1, 1905.

 In January 1916, Mortimer N. Buckner, who had worked with Bannard at Continental since 1901, succeeded Bannard as president of the New York Trust Company, while Bannard assumed the newly created position of chairman of the board and of the executive committee.

 In December 1920, it was announced that the New York Trust Company, which was based at 24 Broad Street, would merge with Liberty National Bank of New York.
-Liberty, which had recently absorbed the Scandinavian Trust Company, and was based out of the Equitable Building, had been formed in 1891.
+Liberty, which had recently absorbed the Scandinavian Trust Company and was based out of the Equitable Building, had been formed in 1891.
 After the merger, Buckner succeeded Bannard as chairman of the board, and Harvey Dow Gibson, the former president of Liberty, became president of the New York Trust Company.
 Past presidents of Liberty included such prominent bankers as Henry P. Davison, Thomas Cochran, and Seward Prosser.
 The merged bank had capital of $10,000,000 and "undivided profits and surplus of nearly $20,000,000."
 It occupied offices that had been prepared for Liberty in the American Surety Company Building at 100 Broadway.
 (Note: After the consolidation of the institutions, the board of trustees of the New York Trust Company were: Otto T. Bannard, chairman; Mortimer N. Buckner, Thomas Cochran, J.P.
 Morgan & Co.; James Colby Colgate, James B. Colgate & Co., Edmund C. Converse, New York; Alfred A. Cook, Leventritt, Cook, Nathan & Lehman; Arthur Cumnock, Catlin & Co.; Otis H. Cutler, chairman, American Brake Shoe and Foundry Company; Henry P. Davison, J.P.
-Morgan & Co.; Robert W. DeForest, De Forest Brothers; George Doubleday, president, Ingersoll-Rand Company; Russell H. Dunham, president, Hercules Powder Company; Samuel H. Fisher, New York; John A. Garver, Shearman & Sterling; Harvey Dow Gibson, president, Liberty National Bank; Thomas Andrew Gillespie, chairman, T. A. Gillespie Company; Charles Hayden, Hayden, Stone & Co.; Lyman N. Hine, president, American Cotton Oil Company; Frank Norton Hoffstot, president, Pressed Steel Car Company; Henry Carnegie Phipps, New York; Walter Jennings, New York; Darwin P. Kingsley, president, New York Life Insurance Company; Edward Eugene Loomis, president of Lehigh Valley Railroad; Howard W. Maxwell, vice president, Atlas Portland Cement Company; Ogden L. Mills, New York; Edward S. Moore, vice president, Beech-Nut Packing Company.
+Morgan & Co.; Robert W. DeForest, De Forest Brothers; George Doubleday, president, Ingersoll-Rand Company; Russell H. Dunham, president, Hercules Powder Company; Samuel H. Fisher, New York; John A. Garver, Shearman & Sterling; Harvey Dow Gibson, president, Liberty National Bank of New York; Thomas Andrew Gillespie, chairman, T. A. Gillespie Company; Charles Hayden, Hayden, Stone & Co.; Lyman N. Hine, president, American Cotton Oil Company; Frank Norton Hoffstot, president, Pressed Steel Car Company; Henry Carnegie Phipps, New York; Walter Jennings, New York; Darwin P. Kingsley, president, New York Life Insurance Company; Edward Eugene Loomis, president of Lehigh Valley Railroad; Howard W. Maxwell, vice president, Atlas Portland Cement Company; Ogden L. Mills, New York; Edward S. Moore, vice president, Beech-Nut Packing Company.
 Junius Spencer Morgan II, J.P.
 Morgan & Co.; Grayson M. P. Murphy, Grayson M. P. Murphy & Co.; Charles W. Riecks, vice president, Liberty National Bank; Dean Sage, Zabriskie, Sage, Kerr & Gray.)